-Brian Sullivan enters his second year as a volunteer assistant coach with the Wisconsin women's tennis team in 2014-15.
-Sullivan joins Tina Samara's staff after serving as an assistant coach on her staff for three seasons at West Virginia (2011-13).
+Brian Sullivan enters his third year as a volunteer assistant coach with the Wisconsin women's tennis team in 2015-16.
+Sullivan joined Tina Samara's staff after serving as an assistant coach on her staff for three seasons at West Virginia (2011-13).
 He also served on her staff as a volunteer assistant coach at Louisiana-Lafayette for the 2009-10 season.

 In addition to working with the Badgers, Sullivan is also a tennis pro at Cherokee Country Club in Madison.
 During his season working with the Ragin' Cajuns, Sullivan was also the tennis pro at the City Club at River Ranch in Lafayette, La., where he developed a new junior program for the tournament players while training adults and nationally-ranked players.